American College Counseling Association: History

 ACCA was created in 1991, in response to the disaffiliation of the American College Personnel Association (ACPA), to ensure a continued place within ACA (then American Association for Counseling and Development) for those working in colleges and universities.
 ACPA’s decision reflected the “intent to serve those with a primary identity in student affairs.
 Consequently, individuals working in higher education who had a primary professional identity in counseling had to reevaluate their professional affiliations” (Davis, 1998, p.
 7).
-Gene Meadows served as the first president of ACCA, and membership had grown to approximately 2000 in that time.
+Gene Meadows served as the first president of ACCA.